-All members of the SGS Group Executive, all Company Directors, all members of the Senior Leadership Team and all staff employed by SGS College and its subsidiaries will take all reasonable steps to identify and reduce hazards to a minimum.
-To assist in this all staff employed by SGS College and its subsidiaries and learners must be aware of their own and others personal safety in any of the college's activities, both on and off site.
+All staff and learners will take all reasonable steps to identify and reduce hazards to a minimum.
+To assist in this all staff employed by the College and learners must be aware of their own and others personal safety in any of the College's activities, both on and off site.

-SGS College Corporation and Boards of Subsidiary Companies
+SGS College Corporation

-SGS College Corporation and Boards of Subsidiary Companies have a strategic role in the running of the college and all of its subsidiaries including the management of health and safety.
+SGS College Corporation has a strategic role in the running of the College including the management of health and safety.

-SGS College Corporation and Boards of Subsidiary Companies will ensure that:
+SGS College Corporation will ensure that:

-- they provide a lead in developing a positive Health and Safety culture throughout the college - any decisions reflect its Health and Safety intentions - adequate resources are available for the implementation of Health and Safety - an effective structure for the implementation of Health and Safety is established - promote the active participation of all staff employed by SGS College and its subsidiaries in improving Health and Safety performance - they review the Health and Safety performance of the college and subsidiaries annually and plan safety improvements for the following year - health and safety objectives are set across the whole college and for each department - standards of health and safety are set across all areas - a health and safety plan of continuous improvement is created and monitored for progress against agreed targets - a risk management programme is developed and implemented across the college - The SGS Corporation, Boards of Directors, the SGS Group Executive, the SGS College Senior Leadership Team and Heads of Department are competent to fulfil their health and safety responsibilities and that effective training programmes has been put in to place - a system of communication and consultation with all staff employed by SGS College and its subsidiaries is established via the Health and Safety Committee

-- matters raised by the Health and Safety Committee are considered for action and reported back on - monitoring systems are in place to monitor the effectiveness of the colleges risk control - health and safety policies and procedures are reviewed in light of the results of internal and external audits - actions required by enforcing authorities are programmed and included within health and safety plans to ensure legal compliance
+- they provide a lead in developing a positive Health and Safety culture throughout the College; - any decisions reflect its Health and Safety intentions; - adequate resources are available for the implementation of Health and Safety; - an effective structure for the implementation of Health and Safety is established; - promote the active participation of all staff employed by the College in improving Health and Safety performance; - they review the Health and Safety performance of the College annually and plan safety improvements for the following year; - health and safety objectives are set across the whole College and for each department; - standards of health and safety are set across all areas; - a health and safety plan of continuous improvement is created and monitored for progress against agreed targets; - a risk management programme is developed and implemented across the College; - the SGS Corporation, the College Executive Team, the Senior Leadership Team and Heads of Department are competent to fulfil their health and safety responsibilities and that effective training programmes has been put in to place; - a system of communication and consultation with all staff employed by the College is established via the Health and Safety Committee; - matters raised by the Health and Safety Committee are considered for action and reported back on: - monitoring systems are in place to monitor the effectiveness of the College's risk control; - health and safety policies and procedures are reviewed in light of the results of internal and external audits; - actions required by enforcing authorities are programmed and included within health and safety plans to ensure legal compliance.